dariomanesku/cmft/README.md

 - If you are running OpenCL procesing on the same GPU that it connected to your monitor you may experience the following problem: when you are processing big cubemaps (>1024 face size) with small 'glossScale' parameter (<7 for example), OpenCL kernels may take a long time to execute and that may cause the operative system to step in and kill the display/gpu driver in the middle of proceesing!
 To avoid this you can:
     - Use smaller input and ouput sizes ('srcFaceSize' and 'dstFaceSize').
-    - Choose bigger 'glossScale' parameter.
+    - Choose a bigger 'glossScale' parameter.
     - Use a workaround on Windows: increase the TdrDelay or modify the TdrLevel in the registry and restart the machine.
 More details here: http://msdn.microsoft.com/en-us/library/windows/hardware/ff569918%28v=vs.85%29.aspx
     - Run cmft on a faster GPU.
     - Run cmft on a GPU that is not connected to the monitor.
-    - Run cmft only on CPU.
+    - Run cmft only on CPU only.

 As cmft is optimized for fast execution this problem show rarely happen.
 However, if it does, please open an issue and tell me about your case.